Generic capability 3

 - the principles of shared decision-making and how to facilitate patient (and family) engagement;

-- what equipment and/or other contextual changes may facilitate impaired communication.
+- what equipment and other contextual changes may facilitate impaired communication.

-Many of the skills will already be know to the professional, but it is important both to improve the skill as far as possible, and to use it whenever it is needed.
-Some people are taught or have acquired the skills, but seen to forget to use them.
+Many of the skills will already be known to the professional, but it is essential to improve the craft as much as possible and use it whenever needed.
+Some people are taught or have acquired the skills but need to remember to use them.

-The major skills needed are that the expert rehabilitation professional will be able to:
+The critical skills needed are that the expert rehabilitation professional will be able to:

-- recognise and diagnose most common impairment limiting communication with a patient
+- recognise and diagnose the most common impairments limiting communication with a patient

-- use straightforward, common technological aids to communication;
+- use straightforward, common technological aids for communication;

-- establish a good inter-personal relationship with a patient and to maintain it over time;
+- establish a good inter-personal relationship with a patient and maintain it over time;

 - explain, successfully, complex and specialist information to patients, families and other professionals;